sarnau/LoxLink/README.md

 # LoxLink

-Various implementations of Loxone Link and Loxone Tree Bus on a STM32
+Various implementations of Loxone Link and Loxone Tree Bus on a STM32F103xE, which can be bought with a CAN bus for a bit more than 10 Euro at e.g. Aliexpress.

 Project for the CrossWorks for ARM 4.4 from Rowley Associates.